EPDM rubber: Uses

 EPDM seals can be a source of squeaking noise due to the movement of the seal against the opposing surface (and its attendant friction).
 The noise can be alleviated using specialty coatings that are applied at the time of manufacture of the seal.
 Such coatings can also improve the chemical resistance of EPDM rubber.
 Some vehicle manufacturers also recommend a light application of silicone dielectric grease to weatherstrip to reduce noise.

-This synthetic rubber membrane has also been used for flat roofs because of its durability and low maintenance costs.
+This synthetic rubber membrane has also been used for pond liners and flat roofs because of its durability and low maintenance costs.
 As a roofing membrane it does not pollute the run-off rainwater (which is of vital importance for rainwater harvesting).

 It is used for belts, electrical insulation, vibrators, solar panel heat collectors, and speaker cone surrounds.
 It is also used as a functional additive to modify and enhance the impact characteristics of thermoset plastics, thermoplastics, and many other materials.

 EPDM is also used for components that provide elasticity; for example, it is used for bungee cords, elastic tie-downs, straps, and hangers that attach exhaust systems to the underfloor of vehicles (since a rigid connection would transfer vibration, noise, and heat to the body).
 It is also used for cushioned edge guards and bumpers on appliances, equipment, and machinery.

 Colored EPDM granules are mixed with polyurethane binders and troweled or sprayed onto concrete, asphalt, screenings, interlocking brick, wood, etc., to create a non-slip, soft, porous safety surface for wet-deck areas such as pool decks.
 It is used as safety surfacing under playground play equipment (designed to help lessen fall injury). (see Playground surfacing.)

-Annual production of Synthetic Rubber in the 2010s exceeded 10 million tonnes annually and was over 15 million tonnes in triplets 2017, 2018, and 2019, only slightly lower in 2020.
+Production of synthetic rubber in the 2010s exceeded 10 million tonnes annually and was over 15 million tonnes in each of 2017, 2018, and 2019 and only slightly less in 2020.